 - Snacks 24 hours a day

-- Stand up paddle surfing, pedaloes, kayaking and snorkelling equipment
+- Stand-up paddle surfing, pedaloes, kayaking, and snorkeling equipment

 Our Food and Dining Experience

 Food is a big deal for us.
 One of the main reasons we chose to stay at Riu Palace was based on the reviews we had read about how happy people were with the buffet meals and live cooking stations.

 Every night has a slightly different theme and there is no scrimping on the variety of food on offer.